emeraldonion/DNS/README.md

 # Emerald Onion's Encrypted DNS Resolver

-The Emerald Onion public recursive name server (DNS resolver) is a privacy-respecting DNS service offering modern, encrypted DNS protocols: DoT, DoH, and DoQ.
+The Emerald Onion public recursive name server (aka DNS resolver) is a privacy-respecting DNS service offering modern, encrypted DNS protocols: DNS-over-TLS (DoT), DNS-over-HTTPS (DoH), and DNS-over-QUIC (DoQ).
+We have configured dnsproxy and unbound with specific privacy controls:

+1. `DoT`, `DoH`, and `DoQ` TLS-based transport encryption ensures that your ISP cannot see your DNS queries.
+2. IP connection data and metadata logging has been disabled completely.
+No IP logs exist at Emerald Onion's edge, firewall, `dnsproxy` syslog, or `unbound` syslog.
+3. DNS query data and metadata logging has been disabled completely.
+This includes disabling `unbound-control` to prevent the possibility of exposing unbound's in-memory data to the Emerald Onion admins.
+4. A DNS caching resolver offers inherent privacy due to the fact that if a user requested DNS information before you, and the validity time has not expired, then the DNS service will not transmit another upstream request for the data.
+This makes it more difficult for network adversaries to track users.
+5. `QNAME Minimization` assures that upstream DNS services are not sent end-user data from the DNS resolver.

+Emerald Onion's software configurations are pulled directly from [this Github repo](https://github.com/emeraldonion/DNS/tree/main/templates), so users can validate for themselves that these privacy settings are enforced.

 ### How To